Why Beirut Wins You Over: Arak, Ruins, and Relentless Optimism

-The taxi driver was arguing with someone on speakerphone while weaving through traffic at 80 km/h, and I was gripping the door handle thinking this was maybe not my best idea.
-Fifteen minutes off the plane at Rafic Hariri International, and Beirut was already teaching me its first lesson: nothing here happens at a polite pace.
+The taxi driver argues with someone on speakerphone while weaving through traffic at 80 km/h, and you'll grip the door handle wondering whether this was your best idea.
+Fifteen minutes off the plane at Rafic Hariri International, and Beirut delivers its first lesson: nothing here happens at a polite pace.

-I'd booked a hotel in Hamra through some last-minute deal — $45 a night, which is laughably cheap for a Mediterranean capital.
-The Bolt app said $12 from the airport.
-My driver said $15 and a stream of Arabic that I'm fairly sure was about the state of Lebanese politics.
-I paid $15.
+Book a hotel in Hamra through a last-minute deal and you can land a room for $45 a night — laughably cheap for a Mediterranean capital.
+The Bolt app quotes $12 from the airport.
+Your driver will say $15 and a stream of Arabic that's probably about the state of Lebanese politics.
+Pay the $15.

-Hamra Street hit me like a slap of espresso.
-It was 9 PM on a Tuesday, and the sidewalks were packed.
+Hamra Street hits like a slap of espresso.
+At 9 PM on a Tuesday, the sidewalks are packed.
 Bookshops with stacks spilling onto the pavement.
-Cafe Younes, which has been roasting Turkish coffee on-site since 1935, was pumping out fumes that could wake the dead.
-I bought a bag of their medium roast for $5 and stood there inhaling it like some kind of coffee addict — which, to be fair, I am.
+Cafe Younes, which has been roasting Turkish coffee on-site since 1935, pumps out fumes that could wake the dead.
+Grab a bag of their medium roast for $5 and stand there inhaling it like the coffee addict you didn't know you were.

-But here's the thing about Hamra that nobody warns you about.
-It's not pretty.
-Not in the Instagram way.
-The buildings have bullet holes from the civil war.
+But here's the thing about Hamra nobody warns you about.
+It's not pretty — not in the Instagram way.
+The buildings carry bullet holes from the civil war.
 Power lines tangle overhead like black spaghetti.
 And yet every ground floor is a cafe or a gallery or a bar that's been serving arak since before your parents were born.
-The contrast isn't jarring after a while.
+The contrast stops being jarring after a while.
 It becomes the point.

-Downtown and the Mosque That Changed How I See Things
+Downtown and the Mosque That Changes How You See Things

-The next morning I walked to Martyrs' Square.
+Walk to Martyrs' Square the next morning.
 You know that image of the Mohammad Al-Amin Mosque — the enormous blue-domed one?
 It stands directly beside St. George Maronite Cathedral.
 A mosque and a church, shoulder to shoulder, in the center of a city that's been through a civil war about religion.

-I'm not a religious person.
-But standing there, looking at those two buildings, I felt something shift in my chest.
-The mosque is free to enter — remove your shoes, dress modestly — and the interior is as grand as anything I've seen in Istanbul.
+You don't have to be religious to feel something shift in your chest standing there, looking at those two buildings.
+The mosque is free to enter — remove your shoes, dress modestly — and the interior is as grand as anything in Istanbul.

 The reconstructed Beirut Souks nearby are modern, almost sterile compared to the rest of the city.
 But look down through the glass panels in the floor.
-You can see layers of Phoenician, Roman, and Ottoman ruins beneath your feet.
-Literally walking on 3,000 years of history to buy an overpriced latte at Cafe Blanc.
+Layers of Phoenician, Roman, and Ottoman ruins sit beneath your feet — deep time you'd otherwise have to cross the Arabian desert to the sandstone monuments of AlUla to feel this plainly.
+You're literally walking on 3,000 years of history to buy an overpriced latte at Cafe Blanc.

 The Corniche at Golden Hour

-I started at Ain el-Mreisseh and walked the full 4.8 kilometers to Raouche.
+Start at Ain el-Mreisseh and walk the full 4.8 kilometers to Raouche.
 The Corniche is Beirut's therapy session — everyone's here.
 Joggers, fishermen dangling lines over the railing, families sharing ka'ak bread from a cart (50 cents, and don't even think about skipping it), old men playing backgammon on fold-out tables.

-Raouche Rocks appeared through the haze like some giant had punched two holes in the coastline.
-The Pigeon Rocks rise 60 meters out of the Mediterranean, and when the sunset catches them right — that specific 15-minute window when the light goes from yellow to orange to blood red — I understood every cliche ever written about this view.
+Raouche Rocks appear through the haze like some giant punched two holes in the coastline.
+The Pigeon Rocks rise 60 meters out of the Mediterranean, and when the sunset catches them right — that specific 15-minute window when the light goes from yellow to orange to blood red — every cliche ever written about this view suddenly makes sense.

 Boat tours circle the rocks for $10-15.
 But honestly?
 The view from the Corniche railing, with a cone of knafeh ice cream dripping down your wrist, is better.